 - The drinking fountain will be unavailable for use.
 Water is available at concessions.

 - All seating will be reserved seating to ensure social distancing.

 - Tickets can be purchased in “pods” of up to six (6) seats per order.

 - Each pod is separated by at least two chairs and one row.

-- All tickets will be mailed.
-Mailing fees are waived at this time to promote advanced sales.
-(If you ordered tickets the same week of the event, your tickets will be available at will call and can be picked up the evening of the event up to two hours prior to the show.)
+- If you ordered tickets the same week of the event, your tickets will be available at will call and can be picked up the evening of the event up to two hours prior to the show.

 - Phone and online orders are encouraged.
 Phone and online order convenience fees are also waived at this time.

 - Glass barriers have been installed in the ticket office for in-person orders.

 - Ticket Office hours have changed: We are open to the public on Mondays and Wednesdays, 12-4 p.m., 2 hours prior to performances and 1 hour prior to movies.

 - When presenting your ticket at the event, the ticket taker will ask you to tear your own ticket stub for our collection, avoiding touch.